-- 24.71 In recent years, 5.98 million refugees and migrants from Venezuela11 have been seeking shelter in cities across Latin America and the Caribbean.
+- 71. In recent years, 5.98 million refugees and migrants from Venezuela have been seeking shelter in cities across Latin America and the Caribbean.
 Despite the strong commitment of national and local governments to assist this population in reducing their vulnerabilities and addressing their immediate needs, challenges persist to support their integration.
 If well managed, integration can turn migration into an engine for prosperity, enhancing the opportunities brought about by diversity, productive population, multiculturalism and innovation.
 The subprogramme has been promoting social cohesion and integration through inclusive and evidence-based approaches urban planning.
 The subprogramme supported the establishment of community centres which provide a space for all in the population including refugees and migrants, to engage in intercultural dialogue and contribute to urban planning processes.
-In addition, the subprogramme supported local authorities to identify challenges and opportunities to strengthen inclusion, through data instruments such as the Urban Inclusion Marker, a georeferenced index which measures the level of inclusion of a city and its potential for spatial, social, economic and cultural integration of its inhabitants; and provided technical assistance to develop specialized development strategies to to enhance integration and boost socio-economic opportunities for the population as a whole. - 24.72 Progress towards the objective is presented in the performance measure below (see Figure 24.11).
+In addition, the subprogramme supported local authorities to identify challenges and opportunities to strengthen inclusion, through data instruments such as the Urban Inclusion Marker, a georeferenced index which measures the level of inclusion of a city and its potential for spatial, social, economic and cultural integration of its inhabitants; and provided technical assistance to develop specialized development strategies to enhance integration and boost socio-economic opportunities for the population as a whole. - 72.
+Progress towards the objective is presented in the performance measure below (see figure 11).
+Figure 11

-Figure 24.11 Performance measure: number of centres facilitating participatory and cocreation processes towards enhanced integration (cumulative)
+Performance measure: number of centres facilitating participatory and cocreation processes towards enhanced integration (cumulative)